Collective Worship

 Collective Worship Timetable

-Monday: Whole school Christian Value themed worship, led by Mrs White.
+Monday: Whole school extra-curricular celebration themed Worship, led by Mrs White.

-Wednesday: Whole school Christian worship, led by Gemma and Jenny.
+Tuesday: Whole school Christian Worship, led by Gemma and Jenny.

-Thursday: Whole school extra-curricular celebration themed worship, led by Mr Dickson
+Thursday: Whole school singing themed Worship, led by Mr Dickson.

 Prayer Space

-Every year Reverend Jenny Edmans coordinates a fantastic Prayer Space week at Brill School.
-One of our rooms is transformed into a calm, tranquil and reflective space where all our pupils take part in reflective and thought provoking activities.
-There is a huge amount of community and church support, a variety of people come in during this week to lead and support our pupils in these enriched activities that develop and provoke the children's spiritual, moral, social and cultural understanding and learning.
+Every year Reverend Jenny Edmans coordinates a fantastic Prayer Space week held either at Brill School, or All Saints Church in the village.
+The setting is transformed into a calm, tranquil and reflective space where all our pupils take part in reflective and thought provoking activities.
+There is a huge amount of community and church support, a variety of people come in during this week to lead and support our pupils in these enriched activities that develop and provoke the children’s spiritual, moral, social and cultural understanding and learning.
 Our community are involved and invited to come in towards the end of the week too.

 Below are a few quotes from pupils who have commented on their experience in Prayer Space.